|Oracle® Application Server for DRDA User's Guide

 Tuning SQL Translation and Data types

-Before installing Oracle Database Provider for DRDA objects in the Oracle Database, one or more users must be designated as DRDA Administrators, and have the Administrator role.
+Before installing Oracle Application Server for DRDA objects in the Oracle Database, one or more users must be designated as DRDA Administrators, and have the Administrator role.
 See "Administrator Role".

-In order to successfully access Oracle Database from DRDA or DB2 applications through Oracle Database Provider for DRDA, package authorization must be in place; see "Using the SQL Translator Interface Package".
+In order to successfully access Oracle Database from DRDA or DB2 applications through Oracle Application Server for DRDA, package authorization must be in place; see "Using the SQL Translator Interface Package".
 At a minimum, the following information must be collected about the application and its users:

 package collection ID, such as